fluentassertions/fluentassertions/Home.md

     .When(info => info.PropertyPath.EndsWith("Date")));
 ```

-If you want to do this for all properties of a certain type, you can shorten the above call like this.
+If you want to do this for all members of a certain type, you can shorten the above call like this.

 ```csharp
 orderDto.ShouldBeEquivalentTo(order, options => options